ianhomer/dotfiles/README.md

 # My .dotfiles

 Configure my computers to be more keyboard focused and reduce distraction.
+Make coding and text editing a breeze.

 ## tl;dr